If you’re planning a trip to Florence, I highly recommend visiting the stunning San Marco Monastery.

 How To Get There: San Marco is just a half block north of the Accademia, so you could combine the two museums.
 There’s a city bus stop in the Piazza San Marco.

 I hope you’ve enjoyed my guide to San Marco Monastery.
-You may be interested in these other Florence travel guides and resources:
+You may find these other Florence travel guides and useful: